PawelTokarski95/Delta-Hedging/README.md

 4. Results of the Strategy
 The results showed that delta hedging worked well.
-In most cases, the portfolio’s delta became close to zero, meaning the price risk was much lower.
+In most cases, the portfolio’s delta was dropping significantly, meaning the price risk was much lower.